 Live improvisation features prominently in Noam’s solo piano recitals.
-The improvisations can proceed in numerous paths: be entirely free-flowing and spontaneous, follow a narrative story, relate to visual arts or natural imagery, respond to known tunes or written compositions, interact with the audience, and more.
+The improvisations can proceed in numerous paths: be entirely free-flowing and spontaneous, follow a narrative story, encompass a wide range of musical styles and languages, relate to visual arts or natural imagery, respond to known tunes or written compositions, interact with the audience, and more.
 In all instances, the listening experience is of music created and communicated in real-time, a celebration of being in the moment.

-Noam was a composer-in-residence at the Canandaigua LakeMusic Festival and a guest composer at the University of New Mexico Composers’ Symposium, performing his own music as pianist and conductor, and giving master-classes, workshops and lectures.
-He has held two week-long residencies at the Aldwell Center for Piano and Musicianship in Jerusalem, teaching piano master-classes and giving improvisation workshops.
-His master-classes, performances, and lectures, were also hosted by University of Toronto; New York University; University of Michigan; University of California Los Angeles; City University of New York Graduate Center; Music Institute of Chicago; State University of New York at Stony Brook; Fourth and Fifth International Schenker Symposia; Music Theory Society of New York State; International Mannes Institute for Advanced Studies in Music Theory on Schoenberg; Queens College; Hochstein Music School; Young Israel Philharmonic Orchestra; and other programs and venues.
+Noam Sivan has held two week-long residencies at the Aldwell Center for Piano and Musicianship in Jerusalem (Hon.
+President, Murray Perahia), teaching piano master-classes and giving improvisation workshops.
+He was a composer-in-residence at the Canandaigua LakeMusic Festival and a guest composer at the University of New Mexico Composers’ Symposium, performing his own music as pianist and conductor, and giving master-classes and workshops.
+His master-classes and lectures were also hosted by Keshet Eilon International String Mastercourse; University of Toronto; New York University; University of Michigan; McGill University; University of California Los Angeles; Royal Conservatoire The Hague; City University of New York Graduate Center; Music Institute of Chicago; State University of New York at Stony Brook; The Israeli Choral Association Hallel; Fourth and Fifth International Schenker Symposia; Music Theory Society of New York State; International Mannes Institute for Advanced Studies in Music Theory on Schoenberg; Queens College; Hochstein Music School; Young Israel Philharmonic Orchestra; and other programs and venues.